bkusky/bkusky/README.md

 ### Interests

-My professional focus revolves around fintech and software engineering, where I strive to leverage technology to enhance financial processes and create innovative solutions.
+My professional focus revolves around fintech, investment banking, and the digital transformation of financial services.
+I strive to leverage technology to enhance financial processes and create innovative solutions.
 I'm always exploring new ways to bridge the gap between finance and technology.

 ### 🌐 Connect with Me